vchauhan27/agent-trust-boundary/README.md

 - Gate irreversible or high-impact actions behind explicit confirmation
 - Treat every remote tool server as a trust boundary, the same way you'd treat an untrusted network service

-## Status

-🚧 Work in progress — building the server and driver script next.
-This README will be updated with setup instructions and a link to the full writeup once the demo is complete.

-## License

 MIT